morphing-matter-lab/Sustainflatable/readme.md

 To use the design tool, you may follow the steps presented in our paper for further instructions.

 ## Secondary Development
 The source file for the design tool is `sustainflatable design tool.gh`, which contains the simulation program (done with python components) and UI implementation.
-We also provide an external file `simulation_kernal.py`, which contains the primary simulation program and can be easily edited/debugged in other IDEs without the GUI console.
+We also provide an external file `simulation_kernal.py`, which contains the primary simulation program and can be easily edited/debugged in other IDEs outside the Grasshopper platform.
 The external file and the design tool are not connected.
 Updates should be synchronized manually.